 Rolling pin (I use an 10” Chinese jiaozi roller)

 2 inch round Biscuit cutter

 Note: About 15 minutes before you are ready to start baking, pre-heat your oven to 400º F.

 1. Put a stick of butter (8 tablespoons) in the freezer for 20-30 minutes, until it is semi-frozen.

 Tip: Putting a whole stick of butter in the freezer gives me a handle to keep my fingers away from the grater blades as I shave off six tablespoons.

 Note: You do not want the butter to be frozen solid, because it then becomes hard to grate.

-2. Sift the flour, baking powder, salt, and sugar several times into a large bowl.
+2. Sift the flour, potato starch, baking powder, salt, and sugar several times into a large bowl.